Creamy peanut butter buckeye balls dipped in chocolate. This easy no-bake candy is a peanut butter lover’s dream come true!

 - Remove from the freezer and place a toothpick in the center (don't go too far down or it will be hard to get out).
 I like to use the longer toothpicks.
 Then dip 3/4 of the way into the chocolate.
 Allow the chocolate to drizzle off and then place back on the parchment paper.
 Let set for a minute and then gently remove the toothpick.
 Repeat.

-- Place truffles in the refrigerator for 10 minutes to allow the chocolate to harden.
+- Place pan with truffles in the refrigerator for 10 minutes to allow the chocolate to harden.
+Then you can stack in a sealed container.
 Best stored in the refrigerator.